JimLundin/ezDSL/README.md

 **Warning**: Only deserialize JSON/dict data from trusted sources.

 The `from_dict()` and `from_json()` functions use the node registry to instantiate classes.
-While nanoDSL itself doesn't execute arbitrary code during deserialization, you should be aware of:
+While typeDSL itself doesn't execute arbitrary code during deserialization, you should be aware of:

 1. **Registered External Types**: If you register external types with custom `decode` functions, those functions will be executed during deserialization
 2. **Node Construction**: Deserialized data is used to construct Node instances - ensure your Node classes don't have side effects in `__post_init__`